sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/content-platform/index.md

 ### Planning

-We plan using a Kanban workflow in a [Github project](https://github.com/orgs/sourcegraph/projects/227/views/5?layout=board&filterQuery=label%3A%22%F0%9F%8F%97+Handbook+website%22).
+We currently plan using Sprints and include issues to work on in a bi-weekly basis.
+You can view our [Current Sprint](https://github.com/orgs/sourcegraph/projects/227/views/18) on GitHub.

 #### Weekly Planning Meeting